 Written by: Katie Mahon, Provincial Projects Coordinator, Ever Active Schools

 This past fall, Ever Active Schools launched GO!
-Run – a ‘Girls Only!’ run club program that aims to create safe and welcoming spaces for girls’ participation in physical activity.
+Run – a ‘Girls Only!’ run club program that aims to create safe, welcoming and inclusive spaces for girls’ participation in physical activity.
 GO!
 Run was launched in an effort to support the ongoing work within school communities to create gender equity in sport and physical activity.

 The Canadian Association for the Advancement of Women in Sport and Physical Activity (2015), defines gender equity as “the process of allocating resources, programs, and decision making fairly to both males and females without any discrimination on the basis of sex…and addressing any imbalances in the benefits available to males and females.”